 Following are capsules of each school, including their national ranking according to analyst Ken Pomeroy, and odds (if available) for the teams to win their conference titles.
 Division I teams’ odds of winning the National Title (from DraftKings Sportsbook) are also provided where applicable.
 For additional and updated odds, visit your favorite Pennsylvania sports betting apps.

-A popular college basketball wager is total wins for the season, and forecasts typically are found here.
+A popular college basketball wager is total wins for the season.
 Given the rising number of regular-season tournament cancellations and the potential for canceled regular-season games, full consideration should go to the under on any win totals.

 Note: The Patriot League (Bucknell, Lafayette, Lehigh) is not scheduled to begin until Jan.
 2.